onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 Short version:

 > AI troubleshooting remains the first validated domain
-> this pack shows that the atlas can already begin to travel beyond it
+> this pack shows that the Atlas can already begin to travel beyond it

 ---

-## 12. Relationship to the rest of the atlas system
+## 12. Relationship to the rest of the Atlas system 📚

-This file should be read together with the rest of the atlas in a disciplined way.
+This file should be read together with the rest of the Atlas in a disciplined way.

 ### Read before this file